All Things Steampunk?

 Two main styles are futuristic with low key tech (think steam cannons and engines in the year 2925) or historical settings with advanced technology instead of what the era really (think laser cannons and flying cars in 1825).
 You’ll see steampunk in science fiction like The Dark Tower (Stephan King) in a more subtle way while something like the Jackelian series (Stephan Hunt) where it’s much more prevalent.

-Back to the fan fic.
-Steampunk mixed with old west and much older Bushido/Samurai (if you didn’t know, I’m a huge foreign film fanatic, love Japanese, Chinese and Vietnamese theater and film – huge fan) story baseline.
+Back to the fanfic.
+Steampunk mixed with the old west and much older Bushido/Samurai (if you didn’t know, I’m a huge foreign film fanatic, love Japanese, Chinese and Vietnamese theater and film – huge fan) story baseline.
 My own personal bit of everything so to speak, I hope King doesn’t mind the dedication to his Magnum Opus.
-If not for King and a love of his books I wouldn’t be a writer myself.
+If not for King and love of his books I wouldn’t be a writer myself.
 My questions to you, the reader: What’s your favorite steampunk story?
-If you don’t have one or have never read a steampunk story, keep an eye out on our site for books like The Victorian (coming soon), Forlorn Hope (available on pre-order) and The Underground (now available in print by the way, Kindle is pre-order).
+If you don’t have one or have never read a steampunk story, keep an eye out on our site for books like The Victorian and Forlorn Hope.